daattali/beautiful-jekyll/_posts/2016-12-06-Texts_Classification_in_R.md

 The task was to apply classfification on an Amazon review dataset.
 Given a review, we create a model that will decide if the review is *positive* (associated with a rating of 4 or 5) or *negative* (associate with a rating of 1 or 2).
 This is a supervised learning task as the grading associated with the reviews is used as the response variable.

 The course use Python and the GraphLab Create framework around it.
-Although it is exciting to learn Python, I'm a bit less thrilled to have to learn it from a a framework which license will expire in a year.
-That said the framework seems very powerful and quite easy to use (a lot of the default parameters seem to work very nicely out of the box.)
+Although it is exciting to learn Python, I'm a bit less thrilled to have to learn it from a framework which license will expire in a year.
+That said the framework seems very powerful and quite easy to use (a lot of the default parameters seem to work very nicely out of the box.).
+GraphLab Create use the SFrames as the basic data structure as oppose to the more common Pandas data structe.
+For a comparison between the SFrame and the Pandas structures, you can read [this nice post](https://www.quora.com/Which-one-is-better-for-data-manipulation-in-python-Pandas-or-SFrame).

 So I was thinking to try a similar approach with R. I have to say I did struggle a bit to find appropriate packages and ways to use to them.
 So this is a very basic attempt to replicate a supervised linear classification on text.